WalletScrutiny/WalletScrutinyCom/_android/io.bhex.app.md

 > The feature has been suspended.

-It is likely that this has something to do with the People's Republic of China crackdown on crypto, since we both tried signing-up on the website and on the app.
+It is likely that this has something to do with the People's Republic of China crackdown on crypto, since we tried signing-up on both the website and on the app.
 Both attempts yielded the same error.

 ### Verdict

 As this is a centralized cryptocurrency exchange.
-It is highly probably that it is a **custodial** service and thus **not verifiable**
+It is highly probable that it is a **custodial** service and thus **not verifiable**